OpenBSD/arm64 is a port of OpenBSD to various 64-bit ARM based systems.

 A mailing list for ARM-based ports is available at firstname.lastname@example.org.
 To join the OpenBSD/arm mailing list, send a message body of "subscribe arm" to email@example.com.
 Please be sure to check our mailing list policy before subscribing.

-The install media includes firmware required to boot the Pine 64/64+ and Raspberry Pi 3.
+The install media includes firmware required to boot the Pine 64/64+, Raspberry Pi 3 and Raspberry Pi 4.

-The Raspberry Pi 3 requires closed but redistributable files on the system disk to load into the VC4 GPU which starts the ARM cores.
-By default the boot ROM will only try to load these files off an SD card.
-To load the firmware off the SD card and have the root disk on USB after installing OpenBSD reboot and interrupt U-Boot before the timeout expires and instruct U-Boot to prefer USB over the SD card:
+The Raspberry Pi boards require closed but redistributable files on the system disk to load into the VC4 GPU which starts the ARM cores.
+By default the boot ROM on Raspberry Pi 3 and older versions on Raspberry Pi 4 will only try to load these files off an SD card.
+To load the firmware off the SD card and have the root disk on USB after installing OpenBSD, reboot and interrupt U-Boot before the timeout expires and instruct U-Boot to prefer USB over the SD card:

 Hit any key to stop autoboot: 0 U-Boot> setenv boot_targets usb0 mmc0 pxe dhcp U-Boot> saveenv U-Boot> boot